ShivaneePatel/Dance-Form-Recognition/README.md

 ## Operational Manual

+Dataset :-
+For this project, we have created our own dataset of 8 different dance forms by downloading dance videos from the internet.
+The dataset includes videos of the following dance forms:
+Bharatanatyam, Kathak, Kuchipudi, Odissi, Manipuri, Mohiniyattam, Sattriya, and kathakali.
+Then we divided videos into 8 folders.

 Introduction:
 The project is divided into two main parts: training the model and using the model to make predictions.
 This manual will explain how to use the trained model to make predictions.